dirvine/data_chain/docs/0029-data-blocks.md

 network.
 It is assumed that a later project using graph analysis can provide analytics that may be subjected to deep learning algorithms that will improve network security and efficiency.

-It is through this basic recondition of chained majority agreements that assures the ability for a `DataChain` to be validated and therefore allows data to be republished.
+It is through this basic recognition of chained majority agreements that assures the ability for a `DataChain` to be validated and therefore allows data to be republished.

 The design described below will show a system where node capabilities are amortised across a